Cell-induced densification and tether formation in fibrous extracellular matrices with biomimetic physics-informed neural networks: Introduction

 \section{Introduction}

-Physics-informed neural networks (PINNs) have emerged as a versatile framework for scientific computing, with notable applications in fluid mechanics, transport, and inverse problems~\cite{raissi2020hfm,jin2021nsfnets,he2021ade,yang2021bpinn}.
-Their training is typically most reliable when the target solution exhibits sufficient regularity~\cite{raissi2019pinn,karniadakis2021piml}.
-However, many physical and biological systems exhibit sharp interfaces, discontinuities, or fine-scale structures that substantially complicate optimization and error control, often leading to stagnation or persistent training failure even under adaptive sampling~\cite{krishnapriyan2021failuremodes,wang2022pinnntk,daw2023r3}.
-These difficulties are particularly pronounced in nonconvex variational problems, where microstructure is a genuine feature of the model rather than a numerical artifact, and where classical regularity and well-posedness theory offer limited guidance~\cite{ball1976convexity,kinderlehrer1991young}.
+Contractile cells mechanically remodel fibrous extracellular matrices (ECMs) by transmitting traction through focal adhesions, thereby driving compression-induced fibre microbuckling and densification phase transitions.
+Around single cells, this remodelling can produce pericellular densification and needle-like microstructures; in multicellular settings, it can generate intercellular tethers, that is, relatively straight densified bands that mechanically couple distant cells \cite{grekas2021cells}.
+A recent variational description captures these phenomena through a non-rank-one-convex strain-energy density regularized by a higher-gradient term that introduces an intrinsic length scale for phase-transition layers \cite{grekas2021cells,grekas2022approx}.
+The resulting solutions may contain sharp interfaces, competing morphologies, and strong sensitivity to cell spacing and arrangement \cite{ball1976convexity,kinderlehrer1991young,kohn1986optimal}.

-We study cell-induced densification phase transitions in fibrous biomaterials, with particular emphasis on the collagen extracellular matrix (ECM).
-Contractile cells, such as fibroblasts, transmit traction to the surrounding collagen network through focal adhesions, thereby triggering compression-induced fiber microbuckling and producing highly localized densification and alignment patterns.
-In multicellular settings, cooperative contraction can generate intercellular tethers, defined as densified bands that mechanically couple distant cells, alongside experimentally observed densified micro-bands \cite{grekas2021cells}.
-A recent variational formulation captures these phenomena as a phase transition in nonlinear elasticity.
-This formulation features a nonconvex multi-well (non-rank-one convex) strain-energy density with sparse and densified phases, regularized by a higher-gradient term that introduces an intrinsic interfacial length scale \cite{grekas2021cells,grekas2022approx}.
-The resulting minima may exhibit sharp interfaces and low-regularity transition layers, and the selected tether morphology can depend strongly on cell spacing and arrangement \cite{ball1976convexity,kinderlehrer1991young,kohn1986optimal}.
+To visually anchor the biological setting, Fig.~\ref{fig:intro-exp-num} juxtaposes experimentally observed mechanically interacting mammary acini with a representative Bio-PINN solution for a long-distance two-cell configuration.
+To parallel the visual logic of Fig.~2B in Shi et al.~\cite{shi2014rapid}, the numerical panel uses an in-panel Zoom~1 at the bottom to highlight the intercellular corridor and an external Zoom~2 on the right to highlight the pericellular band adjacent to the cell boundary.
+The experiment and simulation both exhibit these two motifs: a mechanically organized intercellular corridor between neighbouring structures and a localized pericellular band on the outer flank.
+This qualitative agreement helps motivate the mechanically interacting patterns that the numerical benchmarks studied below are designed to recover, and we return to this experimental panel in Sec.~\ref{sec:two-cell} as a qualitative biological anchor when interpreting the two-cell numerical morphologies.